 - Wild Card is a surprise category, you never know what type of question you will get.

 Besides that, some cards come with a Bonus! or Sorry! feature on the answer part of the card.
 This is an extra element of luck, giving you chances to promote/demote yourself or your opponent (whatever the cards say).

 Overall, Wit’s End is slightly less “smart” oriented than Trivial Pursuit and slightly more “fun” oriented.

 Trying to guess a hidden word or words is the point of these games.
 One of the players is trying to “show” the word to other players, by pantomime, drawing, explaining, singing, etc. and other(s) is/are trying to guess it.

 Popular since the 16th century and commonly referred to as The Game, you don’t have to buy anything to play this.
-One of the players comes up with the word, slogan, title (or whatever house rules you decide to play by), tells it to the next player who then tries to express the phrase by pantomime (or sound effects).
-Remaining players then try to guess it.
+One of the players comes up with the word, slogan, title (or whatever house rules you decide to play by), and tells it to the next player who then tries to express the phrase by pantomime (or sound effects).
+The remaining players then try to guess it.
 For the next round, the role moves to a new winner.

-We played this a lot couple of years ago with my friends, down to the point that we got too good for it.
+We played this a lot couple of years ago with my friends, down to the point that we got too good at it.
 I remember one time the guess word was “Four riders of the apocalypse”.
 To the disbelief of all of us, it only took a couple of minutes to guess.

 Players: 4-10 (ideally you want an even number of players so that they can be split into pairs)

 Players are split into teams of two.
 Each turn, a team has a limited amount of time available (a timer is included).
 During that time, they draw cards one by one, until the timer runs out.